Second Sunday in Ordinary Time, Year A

 Reflect, today, upon how completely you trust our Church.
 Sure, our Church is filled with sinners; we are all sinners.
 But our Church is also filled with the fullness of the truth and you must enter into a deep trust of all that Jesus has and continues to reveal to you through His Church.
 Offer a prayer of gratitude this day for the teaching authority of the Church and recommit yourself to a full acceptance of that authority.

-Lord, I thank You for the gift of Your Church.
+My Lord of all Truth, I thank You for the gift of Your Church.
 Today, I especially thank You for the gift of the clear and authoritative teaching that comes to me through the Church.
 May I always trust in this authority and offer a full submission of my mind and will to all that You have revealed, especially through our Holy Father and the saints.
 Jesus, I trust in You.

 Being Called Up the Mountain with Jesus